 Council is authorised to collect this information in accordance with the Local Government Act 2009 and other local government Acts.
 Your personal information is only accessed by persons authorised to do so in compliance with the Information Privacy Act 2009.
 Your personal information is dealt with in accordance with council’s Privacy Policy.

-Council, in partnership with the University of the Sunshine Coast (USC), is currently undertaking research into best practice for community engagement.
-This research will assist Sunshine Coast Council to improve and refine its community engagement practices and is undertaken in accordance with UCS’s Human Research Ethics Policies, Procedures and Guidelines.
-Ethics approval number for the project is S181217.
-By completing this survey you agree for council to use your responses as part of this research.
-All personal information will be de-identified and not used for any other purpose outside the present research.

 By submitting a survey and including your information, you have entered into a competition to win the specified prize on offer.

 A submitted survey is evidence of the entrants’ consent to these Terms and Conditions.

-The winning prize advertised is a 32GB Apple 10.2" 7th Gen Cell iPad worth $727.00.
+The winning prize advertised is a Coles Myer gift card worth $500.

 Only operators of a community venue within the Sunshine Coast region are eligible for this prize draw.
 The prize will go to the organisation or entity who owns and/or manages the community venue (not an individual).

-No more than one entry per person is allowed.
+No more than one entry per organisation is allowed.

-Sunshine Coast Council staff can enter the competition but are not eligible to win the advertised prizes associated, including permanent, casual and volunteer staff or family members.

 Prizes are not transferable or exchangeable and cannot be taken as cash.

 Submissions will be drawn at random for the prize allocation.